 Non-core vaccinations are less important than core vaccinations, but your puppy may still need them under certain circumstances, such as if they are going on holiday or staying in a boarding kennel.
 Your vet will be able to tell you if your dog could benefit from them.

 This is a potentially fatal bacterial disease generally transmitted through direct contact with infected urine or contaminated water.
 Rats are the main carriers of disease.
-It can cause rapid and fatal kidney and liver damage.
-This is one of the diseases that can be contracted by humans too in the form of Weil’s disease.
+Thankfully it’s less common in the UK than in other countries but, if contracted, it can cause rapid and fatal kidney and liver damage.
+This is one of the diseases that can be contracted by humans too in the form of Weil’s Disease.

 Kennel cough is a highly contagious, but generally mild disease that can be caused by a range of infectious agents, including canine parainfluenza virus, canine adenovirus-2 and bacteria called Bordetella bronchiseptica.
 It starts with an inflammation of the throat but it can progress to the lungs and can be more serious in young or old dogs.